+Sciatica is a term used to describe the presence of symptoms affecting the low back and legs.
 Symptoms are caused by an irritation or compression of one or more of the nerve branches in the lower back that join to form the larger sciatic nerve.
 The sciatic nerve may also be compressed by muscles as it extends down the leg.

 How is sciatica diagnosed?

 To diagnose sciatica, your physician will review your health history and perform a physical examination.
 Your doctor may also recommend diagnostic imaging, such as an X-ray or MRI, to assist in diagnosis.